Zeichnung, Graphit auf Papier, 30 cm x 42 cm, 2019

-When she died it was not too big a step to continue to meet and have contact with her presence.
-Even now, as she 'ascended' even further.
+When she died it was not too big a step to continue to meet the presence of her spirit and to have contact with her.
+Even now, when she 'ascended' even further.
 It became more beautiful, more refined, more loving, more luminous.
-This clarity in the interpersonal, this radicality, to fully perceive what is, gave confidence and security.
+This clarity in the interpersonal, this radicalness to fully perceive what is, gave confidence and security.
 I felt carried.
-In the last hours of death, when the last pneumonia had intensified strongly, various painkillers and consciousness-inhibiting morphines were to be administered to take away the pain and fear in death.
-But we had experienced: with full attention and devotion, being loving in the centre of a process, and walking through it with courage, eases pain and sheds light on what is essential.
-So our mother was able to go into her death with a clear soul and unaltered consciousness, without great pain.
+In the last hours of death, in which the last pneumonia had intensified greatly, various painkillers and consciousness weakening morphines were to be given to take away the pain and fear in death.
+But we had experienced: with full attention and dedication, being loving in the center of a process, and walking through it with courage, relieves pain and sheds light on what is essential.
+So our mother was able to go into her death with a clear soul and unchanged consciousness, without much pain.

 For me, life becomes more radical, brighter, more loving.
 I am very grateful to be able to experience such a living connection to the world of intentions, to the world of the spirit, guided by her hand, by which she takes us.
-I am ready to go all possible ways.
-We do not know what is beautiful - without looking.
+I am ready to walk all possible ways.
+We do not know Beauty - without looking.
 Only attention shows us what is.
-When she lay there and left her body, there was nothing more beautiful than this.
+When she lay there and had left her body, there was nothing more beautiful than this.